 17. Not Everything Is Black And White

 Many people believe that monochromatic colour palettes are the be all and end all of minimalism, but this isn’t quite true.
 Colour can be used to create an eye-catching design without foregoing minimalism, as long as the palette is kept relatively small (1-3 colours is best).
 Check out this example from Moruba, where the bright yellow paired with the strong white and black logo work together to make a really successful and striking (yet still quite minimalistic) design that is sure to stand out.

 18. Be A Bit Flexible

 A minimalistic design can really help enhance the flexibility of your design, especially in terms of application.
-For example, this branding by Büro Ufho consists of a simple serif brand mark and two blocks of flat colour.
-This particular branding has a high degree of flexibility in terms of its colour palette; the colour of the diagonal blocks are able to change quite easily without losing any of the brand’s integrity, all thanks to a simple, yet unique minimalist design.
+For example, this branding by Büro Ufho consists of a simple serif brand mark and two blocks of flat color.
+This particular branding has a high degree of flexibility in terms of its color palette; the color of the diagonal blocks are able to change quite easily without losing any of the brand’s integrity, all thanks to a simple, yet unique minimalist design.

 19. Get Symbolic